wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 #### What people have said about Emergency
 >• *Great to have such exciting off beat talent.*<br>• *…genuinely amazing that this is still going giving new/different acts a platform to work from.*<br>• *Really important event for NW artists — safe space to experiment.
 Unlocks hidden gems*<br>• *I was thoroughly disappointed… I found the experience quite disturbing.*<br>[Audience Feedback from 2015](/archive/2015-emergency)

-Emergency 2016 is a <a href="http://www.theguardian.com/stage/theatreblog/2016/sep/26/harriet-walter-tempest-mark-gatiss-boys-in-the-band" target="_blank">Guardian top theatre ticket</a>, previewed in the <a href="http://www.britishtheatreguide.info/news/marathon-events-for-manchester-6762" target="_blank">British Theatre Guide</a> + <a href="http://manchesterwire.co.uk/#!/free-performance-art-word-of-warning-at-z-arts-ft-29-events-in-11-hrs" target="_blank">Manchester Wire</a>, and recommended by <a href="http://quietmandave.co.uk/2016/09/october-theatre" target="_blank">QuietManDave</a>.
+Emergency 2016 was a <a href="http://www.theguardian.com/stage/theatreblog/2016/sep/26/harriet-walter-tempest-mark-gatiss-boys-in-the-band" target="_blank">Guardian top theatre ticket</a>, previewed in the <a href="http://www.britishtheatreguide.info/news/marathon-events-for-manchester-6762" target="_blank">British Theatre Guide</a> + <a href="http://manchesterwire.co.uk/#!/free-performance-art-word-of-warning-at-z-arts-ft-29-events-in-11-hrs" target="_blank">Manchester Wire</a>, and recommended by <a href="http://quietmandave.co.uk/2016/09/october-theatre" target="_blank">QuietManDave</a>.

 #### Access Information
 Emergency 2016 is primarily an adult-focussed event and some works may not be suitable for younger viewers (i.e. under 18s).
 It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some of the work may not be wheelchair accessible.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.